 - environmental sampling and data collection activities

 - intruder barrier and erosion control designs that can be used to prevent intruder scenarios

 - signs of structural failure (as it relates to continued ability to contain radionuclides and/or compromise physical stability of the system)

 - Conducting data reviews on real-time monitoring data.

-NRC is responsible for monitoring DOE disposal actions now and in the future.
+NRC, in coordination with the NDAA-Covered State, is responsible for monitoring DOE disposal actions in perpetuity.
 It is expected that the required level of NRC monitoring effort will vary over time, being greater early in the process to review information and observe actions that may potentially support key assumptions and parameters for DOE's disposal actions.
 To the extent possible, the NRC will take full advantage of the Covered State's regulatory programs related to monitoring at the DOE site.
 As monitoring continues over time, the scope of the NRC's monitoring efforts are expected to be reduced because it is expected that DOE will have demonstrated safe disposal actions.